GoogleCloudPlatform/community/tutorials/modular-load-balancing-with-terraform/index.md

         curl -L https://git.io/v51VZ -o ${HOME}/.tfdocker
         source ${HOME}/.tfdocker

 This script creates a bash function for the `terraform` command that runs the latest version of Terraform using a Docker container.
-You can also [install it locally](https://www.terraform.io/downloads.html) if don't want to use Docker:
+You can also [install it locally](https://www.terraform.io/downloads.html) if don't want to use Docker.

 2. If you aren't using Cloud Shell, this tutorial uses the [default application credentials](https://developers.google.com/identity/protocols/application-default-credentials) for Terraform authentication to GCP.
 Run the following command first to obtain the default credentials for your project.